Crop Trust: History

 In 2005, Cary Fowler was appointed the first permanent Crop Trust Executive Director.
-Under Fowler’s leadership, the Crop Trust initiated the Global System Project and joined the three-party management agreement for the Svalbard Global Seed Vault, which opened in 2008 as a partnership between the Crop Trust, the Ministry of Agriculture and Food of Norway, and the Nordic Genetic Resource Center (NordGen).
+Under Fowler's leadership, the Crop Trust initiated the Global System Project and joined the three-party management agreement for the Svalbard Global Seed Vault, which opened in 2008 as a partnership between the Crop Trust, the Ministry of Agriculture and Food of Norway, and the Nordic Genetic Resource Center (NordGen).
 In 2011, the Crop Trust launched the Crop Wild Relatives Project, a 10-year project to collect and conserve crop wild relatives, a project funded by the Government of Norway.

 In 2012, the Crop Trust appointed Marie Haga as the new Crop Trust Executive Director.
-A new target for the Crop Trust endowment fund was set at USD850 million to finance a global system for the conservation of crop diversity, centered around key international, regional and national collections, as well as the Svalbard Global Seed Vault.
+A new target for the Crop Trust endowment fund was set at US$850 million to finance a global system for the conservation of crop diversity, centered around key international, regional and national collections, as well as the Svalbard Global Seed Vault.

 In 2013, the Crop Trust opened its new headquarters in Bonn, Germany, through a hosting agreement with the Government of Germany.
 Shortly thereafter, the Crop Trust launched the five-year CGIAR Genebank CRP, taking on financial responsibility and oversight for the 11 CGIAR genebanks.
 In 2017, the CGIAR Genebank Platform replaced the Genebank CRP program and the Food Forever Initiative was launched to raise awareness of efforts to achieve Target 2.5 of the United Nations Sustainable Development Goals.

 In 2018, the Crop Trust signed the first long-term funding agreement with the IRRI genebank, pledging to fully fund essential operations in perpetuity.
-The Crop Trust celebrated its 15th anniversary in 2019 and crossed the USD 300 million threshold in the endowment fund.
+The Crop Trust celebrated its 15th anniversary in 2019 and crossed the US$300 million threshold in the endowment fund.

 In 2020, Stefan Schmitz was appointed Executive Director.
-With support from the German government, the Crop Trust launched the Seeds4Resilience Project project in 2020.
+With support from the German government, the Crop Trust launched the Seeds4Resilience Project in 2020.
 The project will upgrade five national genebanks in sub-Saharan Africa.
 In February 2020, the Svalbard Global Seed Vault reached one million accessions of seed samples for more than 6,000 species.